 I met a girl, her mom was a toastmaster.
 She needed a website.
 She asked me: “Can you develop a website?"
 I said: “No, but I will learn.”
 After that I started learning HTML, CSS and I realized that I really like it, that I want to do this ‘till the end of my life.
 I made the first site, it even was launched and lived for a while.

-But then I realized that in addition to the knowledge of markup and styles, it is also necessary to be able to promote the site, and, for example, in order to make a contact form work you need to know PHP or another server language… Everything is like a snowball piled up, I started to study everything.
+But then I realized that in addition to the knowledge of markup and styles, it is also necessary to be able to promote the site, and, for example, in order to make a contact form work you need to learn PHP web development.
+Everything is like a snowball piled up, I started to study everything.
 That’s how I became a web developer.
 This can be considered as the first project that I made myself.
 At work, there was a bunch of the internship projects with small tasks.

 If you had a time machine what project would you do differently, or maybe some of them you want to do again?
 Maybe it is a site for a mom-toastmaster?